cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 #### 🎯 **Build a Strong Foundation in AI Agents**
 - Understand the critical difference between AI agents and basic AI tools
 - Build confidence in no-code automation using the n8n platform
-- Create your first functional AI workflow within the first hour
+- Create your first functional AI workflow within the first two hours

 #### 🏠 **Deploy Your First Real Estate Solutions**
 - Launch your first 3-5 working AI workflows to serve as a model for future development